allegro/turnilo/docs/extending-turnilo.md

           - secondElement
 ```

-Then the contract is that your module should export a function `druidRequestDecorator` that has to return a decorator.
+The contract is that your module should export a function `druidRequestDecoratorFactory` that has to return a decorator.

-A decorator is a function that gets called on every request and receives a Druid query and may return an object with the
+A decorator is a function that gets called on every request.
+It receives a Druid query and may return an object with the
 key `headers` where you can set whatever headers you want.

 Here is an example decorator: